Erfweiler

-Erfweiler is a municipality in Südwestpfalz district, in Rhineland-Palatinate, western Germany.
+Erfweiler (/de/) is a municipality in Südwestpfalz district, in Rhineland-Palatinate, western Germany.
 It is a state-recognised resort.

 Geography

 Location

 Erfweiler lies in the German part of the Wasgau, as the southern end of the Palatine Forest and northern part of the Vosges are also called, and belongs to the natural regional of the Dahn Rockland.
 82.5% of the parish is forested.
 Its neighbouring communities in clockwise order are Hauenstein, Schwanheim, Busenberg, Schindhard and Dahn.